White, Poeltl lead Spurs past short-handed Jazz 119-111

 Rudy Gobert (rest), Donovan Mitchell (left peroneal strain) and Mike Conley (right knee soreness) did not play for the Jazz, who were held to 41.8% shooting from the floor.
 Royce O’Neale (right calf soreness) and Nigel Williams-Goss (left ankle sprain) also sat out.

-“I was trying to be more aggressive and make plays for teammates," Crawford said.
+“I was trying to be more aggressive and make plays for teammates," he said.
 "At one point, I was playing too fast and aggressive and coach told me to trust the plays.”

 But he said the experience the young players gained is important.